tac0x2a/o-namazu/README.md

 ## `ttl: Numeric`
 Time to archive the file [sec]
-When expired ttl seconds since last detected at by o-namazu, the file will be moved into archive directory. o-namazu will traverse directories each minutes to judge the file should be archived or not.
+When expired ttl seconds since last detected at by o-namazu, the file will be moved into archive directory. o-namazu will traverse directories every 60 seconds to judge the file should be archived or not.
+This intarval can be changed to change `--arcive_interval` command line argument.

 If the value is -1, the file is never archive.
 (Default)

 ## `archive: Dict`